netanelavr/nestjs-metrics-reporter/CONTRIBUTING.md

-# Contributing to nestjs-global-reporter
+# Contributing to nestjs-metrics-client

 We love your input!
-We want to make contributing to nestjs-global-reporter as easy and transparent as possible, whether it's:
+We want to make contributing to nestjs-metrics-client as easy and transparent as possible, whether it's:

 - Reporting a bug